AmplifiedHuman/Igel-Argern-Game/README.md

 # Igel-Argern-Game
 COMP10050 Assignment 2

 The standard game is played by 2-6 players on a board with 6 rows and 9 columns.
 Each player has four tokens (representing hedgehogs) that he or she must move from the left column to the right column.
-Tokens sharing a square stack on top of each other.
+Tokens sharing a square are stacked on top of each other.
 Only the token on the top of a stack may move.

 On their turn, a player:
 1. rolls the dice,